 - The wreath activity – we did it last year for the first time and we made one out of red and white paper straws, but you can make it out of pieces of paper cut out as leaves or ribbons

-I hope you enjoy these ideas and I’d love to hear which one you liked most or which one you would add to the list.
+I hope you enjoy these ideas and I’d love to hear which of these Advent calendar non-candy ideas for kids you liked the most or which one would you add to the list.